zz2liu/RnaSeq-HpcPipelines/README.md

 ### for Mac OS X users
 - run terminal, then type the following lines (each line is a bash command, # is for comment)
     ```sh
+    # install Homebrew, the popular free package manager for OSX
     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
     brew install wget    #wget will be used later for downloading your RnaSeq data.
     ```